soygul/koan/README.md

 heroku apps:create
 git push heroku master
 ```

-## Running unit tests
-We recommend using [jasmine](http://pivotal.github.com/jasmine/) and
-[Karma](http://karma-runner.github.io) for your unit tests/specs, but you are free
-to use whatever works for you.

-Requires [node.js](http://nodejs.org/), Karma (`sudo npm install -g karma`) and a local
-or remote browser.

-* start `scripts/test.sh` (on windows: `scripts\test.bat`)
-  * a browser will start and connect to the Karma server (Chrome is default browser, others can be captured by loading the same url as the one in Chrome or by changing the `config/karma.conf.js` file)
-* to run or re-run tests just change any of your source or test javascript files

-## End to end testing
-We recommend using [protractor](https://github.com/angular/protractor) for end-to-end tests.
-It
-uses native events and has special features for Angular applications.

-Requires a webserver, node.js + `./scripts/web-server.js` or your backend server that hosts the angular static files.

-* create your end-to-end tests in `test/e2e/scenarios.js`
-* serve your project directory with your http/backend server or node.js + `scripts/web-server.js`
-* to run:
-  * run the tests from console with [Protractor](https://github.com/angular/protractor) via
-    `scripts/e2e-test.sh` (on windows: `scripts\e2e-test.bat`)

 ## Receiving updates from upstream
 When we upgrade KOAN's repo with updates or patches, you can just fetch the changes and merge them into your project with git.